Tailor your degree to your own interests

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-- a Bachelor degree or other qualification at a higher AQF level in any discipline
+- completion of a bachelor degree or higher in any discipline

 Fees and scholarships